cjdbarlow/Part-One/determinants_of_cardiac_output.md

 * This increases RA filling, so and RVEDP and RVEDV increase relative to the pleural pressure (though absolute pressure is still low)
 * LV effects are more variable
 Negative intrapleural pressures:
-  * Decrease LV transmural pressure
+  * Increase LV transmural pressure
   This impairs ejection.
   * Cause bowing of the interventricular septum into the LV
   This reduces LVEDV.